paperswithcode/releasing-research-code/README.md

 ## ML Code Completeness Checklist

 We compiled this checklist by looking at what's common to the most popular ML research repositories.
-In addition, we prioritized items that:
-- facilitate reproducibility
-- make it easier for others build upon research code
+In addition, we prioritized items that facilitate reproducibility and make it easier for others build upon research code.

 The ML Code Completness Checklist consists of five items: